Dyson Gen5 Detect vs. V15 Detect

 Carpet47:33 mins22:12 mins11:53 mins

-Before testing the Gen5 Detect, I hoped it would break the 90-minute barrier since Dyson increased the claimed run time to 70 minutes.
+Before testing the Gen5 Detect, I hoped it would break the 90-minute barrier, as Dyson had increased the claimed run time to 70 minutes.

-Historically, it had outperformed the 60-minute claim by more than 20 minutes, which was the case for the V15 Detect, but that wasn’t the case for the Gen5 Detect.
+Historically, it had outperformed the 60-minute claim by more than 20 minutes, as was the case for the V15 Detect; however, this wasn’t the case for the Gen5 Detect.

 It only lasted (a little) over 80 minutes in eco mode using the soft roller tool – a 4-minute drop from the V15 Detect.

-Nonetheless, I like the Gen5 Detect better since it runs longer in the auto setting – over 46 minutes on hard floors and 22 minutes on carpets.
+Nonetheless, I prefer the Gen5 Detect over the Gen5 because it runs longer in the auto setting – over 46 minutes on hard floors and 22 minutes on carpets.

-The latter is almost three minutes more than the V15 Detect, allowing consumers to clean a larger area without recharging.
+The latter is almost three minutes longer than the V15 Detect, allowing consumers to clean a larger area without needing to recharge.

 It also runs longer in the boost (or max) setting, but the difference isn’t as much as in auto.